 We can assist if you are planning an amicable divorce and financial agreement, or, if resolution cannot be reached easily with your former partner, we can help make everything clear in order to move things forward.
 We will help you agree what will happen to any children you both have, and where an agreement cannot be reached, we have the experience in applying for residence and contact orders.

 We can handle all aspects of divorce and dissolution including complex pension positions, financial agreements or disputes and more practical issues, such as what happens to family businesses or multiple properties.

-Valerie Gibson heads our Matrimonial Department and is trained in collaborative law.
+Malachy Hagan heads our Matrimonial Department and is trained in collaborative law, Alternative Dispute Resolution and Family Mediation.
 This is a process in which a couple, both with a solicitor representing them, attempt a resolution with round table meetings in the hope that they reach the outcome, rather than a Court imposed resolution.
 It is an excellent forum for couples who wish to attempt to resolve their differences outside of a courtroom.

 If resolution cannot be obtained, we will work with you to make the whole legal process clear.
 Our aim is to achieve the best outcome for you in the least stressful and most cost-effective way possible.

 There is only one way to obtain a divorce or a dissolution in Northern Ireland.
 You must convince a court that your relationship has broken down ‘irretrievably’, i.e. that there is no prospect of you getting back together.
 This irretrievable breakdown can be evidenced in one of five ways:

 - Your spouse has committed adultery and you find it intolerable to continue to live with him or her (this is not applicable to civil partners);

 - Your partner has deserted you (this can be a difficult ground to prove);

 - Your partner has behaved in such a way that it is unreasonable to expect you to continue to live with them;